wata727/packer-plugin-amazon-ami-management/README.md

 ## Developing Plugin

-If you wish to build this plugin on your environment, you can use GNU Make build system.
+If you want to build this plugin on your environment, you can use GNU Make build system.
-But this Makefile depends on [Go](https://golang.org/) 1.23 or more.
+This Makefile depends on [Go](https://golang.org/) 1.23 or more.
 At First, you should install Go.

 ```
 $ make build